Law enforcement: fewer arrests, no looting night of April 14 in Brooklyn Center

 Opearation Safety Net is a regional law enforcement unified command group initially organized to respond to the Derek Chauvin trial.
 It includes members of the Minnesota National Guard, the State Patrol, as well as county and local police units.

-John Harrington, commissioner of the Minnesota Department of Public Safety said that approximately 500 people attended the protest, and for the second night, there were no reports of looting or fires.
+John Harrington, commissioner of the Minnesota Department of Public Safety, said approximately 500 people attended the protest, and that for the second-straight night, there were no reports of looting or fires.

 The protest, smaller than the night before, started out very peacefully, said Col. Matt Langer of the Minnesota State Patrol.